Electronics and Communication Technologies

 What degree programme types may have preceded

-The graduates may continue in a master's study programme.
+The graduates may continue in a doctoral study programme.

 Course structure diagram with ECTS credits